microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Get-MgEntitlementManagementAssignmentRequest.md

 # Get-MgEntitlementManagementAssignmentRequest

 ## SYNOPSIS
-In Azure AD entitlement management, retrieve the properties and relationships of an  accessPackageAssignmentRequest object.
+In Microsoft Entra entitlement management, retrieve the properties and relationships of an  accessPackageAssignmentRequest object.
 This API is available in the following national cloud deployments.

 ## SYNTAX